masoomeshafiee/protein-bound-fraction/docs/modules.md

 ---
 ## `Motion_classifier.py` - Motion behavior Classification for the tracks
 This module classifies single-molecule trajectories based on their motion patterns (e.g., bound vs. diffusive) using a Gaussian Mixture Model (GMM) applied to log-transformed features such as the radius of gyration.
+It has the option to use an already fitted gmm model instead of fitting a new model with the current data, if classification_config[`fit_new_gmm`] = false.

-- Fit a GMM to log-transformed track features (e.g., log_rg)
+- Fit a GMM to log-transformed track features (e.g., log_rg), or use an existing gmm model to keep the gmm parameters consistent accross different datasets.
 - Assign tracks to motion classes (e.g., class_0, class_1) with confidence levels
 - Compute thresholds between GMM components
 - Plot classification histograms and component distributions